idling-mind/cardcanvas/README.md

 CardCanvas is a library to create runtime-configurable dashboards using plotly dash.
-With a few class definitions, you can let your users build their dashboards the way they want.
+With a few class definitions, you can let your users build their dashboards and also analyze and present the data the way they want.

 Here's a simple example code.